KU-BRIC/PTH-pipeline/README.md

     /home/projects/cu_10184/projects/PTH/Reference/Filtering/Long/Thresholds.txt
     /home/projects/cu_10184/projects/PTH/Reference/Filtering/Medium/Thresholds.txt
     /home/projects/cu_10184/projects/PTH/Reference/Filtering/Short/Thresholds.txt

+(i) For identification of polymorphisms from our normal samples, the threshold for the number of normal people who carry a given variant to decide the variant is polymorphism is decided by 2 different algorithms.
+The 'Long' scheme decides the threshold under the philoso

 In order to perform filtering with a new scheme with a new set of thresholds for filtering, please first create a new set of reference files for the new filtering scheme by running: